- What is photorefractive keratectomy (PRK)?

-- What are the potential side effects of PRK?
+- What are the potential side effects and complications of PRK?

 - What happens during the PRK procedure?